Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: VNS/TS Hybrid Heuristic for EVRPTW-TP

 \paragraph{One station} Given that an EV is visiting a station ($k^{th}$ node along route $R$), then one possibility is that the EV has to recharge the battery at the station node to make sure there is enough energy to reach the end-of-route depot ($n^{th}$ node along route $R$).
 This case occurs if $\Delta = F_k + F_n - B > 0$.
 Otherwise, the EV can either discharge energy at the station or recharge in order to discharge later at the depot.
 Given the sets of connected time periods $T_1$, $T_k$, and $T_n$, for the $1^{st}$, $k^{th}$, and last node along route $R$, respectively, and the mutually exclusive sets $M^t_1$ for each time period $t\in T_1$, and $M^t_k$ for each time period $t\in T_k$, the following mixed integer program maximizes the revenue from energy charging and discharging

-$r^m_j$ is a binary decision variable indicating if the EV recharges at node $j$ during time period $m$, $d^m_j$ is a binary decision variable indicating if the EV discharges, and $y$ is a binary decision variable indicating if the EV discharges at node $r_k$.
-Given the optimal solution $d^*$ and $r^*$, the net cost of electricity for route $R$ is given by
+{where $d^m_j$ and $r^m_j$ are binary decision variables indicating if the EV discharges and charges at node $j$ during time period~$m$, respectively.
+Constraint \eqref{con:OneStat_BattCapDown_Dis} specifies the amount of charging and discharging given different values of $\Delta$.
+Constraint \eqref{con:OneStat_BattCapUp} ensures the EV battery capacity is not violated after charging/discharging at the en-route station.
+Constraint \eqref{con:OneStat_ArrDepot} guarantee the EV has enough energy to complete the trip.
+Constraints \eqref{con:OneStat_Dis}-\eqref{con:OneStat_Re} force that the EV can perform either charging or discharging at the station.
+Constraints \eqref{con:OneStat_MutuallyExc1}-\eqref{con:OneStat_MutuallyExc2} describe the mutual exclusiveness among periods at $r_1$, $r_k$ and $r_n$.
+Constraint \eqref{con:OneStat_domain_rd}-\eqref{con:OneStat_domain_y} specify the domains of the decision variables.} Given the optimal solution $d^*$ and $r^*$, the net cost of electricity for route $R$ is given by

 \paragraph{Two stations} Given an EV route that includes visits to two stations $k_1$ and $k_2$ with $k_1<k_2$.
 If $\Delta=F_{k_1} + F_{k_2} +F_{n} - B>0$ then the EV needs to recharge en-route in order to complete the trip to the final depot.
 In order to formulate the problem to minimize the cost of energy recharging, we first define the sets of connected time periods $T_{k_1}$ and $T_{k_2}$ corresponding to stations $k_1$ and $k_2$ respectively.
 Furthermore, let $M^t_{k_1}$ be the mutually exclusive sets for each time period $t\in T_{k_1}$.
-Given the binary variables
+Given the binary variables $r^t_{k_j}$, the problem that minimizes the cost of energy recharging is given by